klebgenomics/Kleborate/README.md

 ## Typing from Illumina reads

-MLST assignment can also be achieved direct from reads using [SRST2](https://github.com/katholt/srst2):
+If you don't have good quality assemblies, MLST assignment for the chromosomal & virulence locus schemes can also be achieved direct from reads using [SRST2](https://github.com/katholt/srst2):

 * Download the YbST, CbST, AbST, SmST allele sequences and profile tables from the [data directory](https://github.com/katholt/Kleborate/tree/master/kleborate/data) in this repository.
 * Install [SRST2](https://github.com/katholt/srst2) if you don't already have it (`git clone https://github.com/katholt/srst2`).